General (scope, time limits)

 - The applicant has otherwise provided relevant information for the process of determining the State responsible for examining the application, provided that the competent authority enables the applicant, before making a decision on his transfer to the responsible State, to send all relevant information needed for the correct decision on the responsible State.

-In 2023 officials of the Migration directorate attended different trainings on vulnerability and work with unaccompanied minors. (see: Determining authority) While there is no special division for processing applications of vulnerable groups all decision makers attended the EUAA training on working with vulnerable groups and one official attended the training on working with unaccompanied minors.[27]
+In 2024, officials of the Migration directorate attended different trainings on vulnerability (see: Determining authority).
+While there is no special division for processing applications of vulnerable groups, all decision makers were trained by the EUAA on working with vulnerable groups, while only one official was trained on working with unaccompanied minors.[29]

 If the applicant has legal representation, their representative is also present.
 With the applicants’ consent, the official of the Migration directorate can also allow the presence of a UNHCR representative, another official or employee of the Ministry of the Interior (MOI), a researcher, a student or another public official if their presence is important for scientific work or their institution.[30]
 Since the September 2021 amendment of the IPA, applicants can no longer be accompanied by a person of their own choosing for emotional support during the interview.